Mt Owen –

 Useful Information

 Swimming in Bulmer Lake is absolutely discouraged, as is using it for washing, in order to protect the water quality—and the endemic aquatic plants.
-The lake is the only water source for camping, and the area is popular with cavers who have rules for their members when camping.
+The lake is the only water source for camping, and the area is popular with cavers who have Guidelines for Caving and Camping on the Mount Owen Massif pages 10 and 11 for their members when camping.
 Read and follow them.

 Day 1 – Owen Valley East Road to Bulmer Lake: 5 – 6hrs; 11.5km; 1,883m elevation